finn-chipp/Arrow-Text-Editor/README.md

 Text editor with gui for Linux systems.
 Super lightweight and easy to use.

-To install:
+To install (steps):

 1) Extract "arrow-text-editor-main" to Downloads
 2) Open the terminal
 3) Type: cd ~/Downloads/arrow-text-editor-main/arrow && chmod +x Install_Arrow && ./Install_Arrow

-To use:
+Usage methods:

-Open the terminal and type: arrow
+1) Open the terminal and type: arrow
-Or open your application launcher and click on it
+2) Open your application launcher and click on it

 To uninstall: